ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ---

-{:external: .external target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:note: .note}
 {{site.data.keyword.attribute-definition-list}}

 # Point-in-time Recovery
 {: #pitr}

 {{site.data.keyword.databases-for-postgresql_full}} offers Point-In-Time Recovery (PITR) for any time in the last 7 days.
 The deployment performs continuous incremental backups and can replay transactions to bring a new deployment that is restored from a backup to any point in that 7-day window you need.
+For new hosting models, PITR is currently available through the CLI, TF, and API.

 The _Backups_ tab of your deployment's UI keeps all your PITR information under _Point-in-Time_.